bill742/weather-app/README.md

 # README #

-An app that uses JavaScript to generate a random quote.
-The app connects to the ### API to generate content.
+A JS app that allows users to search for weather conditions by city.
+The app connects to the openweathermap API to generate content.